ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(k); // output 1function
 ```

-## 3. What is drawback of creating true private in JavaScript?
+## 3. What is the drawback of creating true private in JavaScript?
 > One of the drawback of creating a true private method in JavaScript is that they are very memory inefficient because a new copy of the method would be created for each instance.

 ```javascript